kimtaehan01/NLP_2023/README.md

 # National Languege Process
 # Use Python

-### This project is a Python project that uses text based on content learned in the digital humanities lecture.
+### This project is a Python project that uses text based on content learned in the <font color="orange">digital humanities</font> lecture.